ItzXitado/Freecam/README.md

 Also the players have a limit distance that they can be from the zombie, if they exceed it, they will be teleported back.
 This distance is defined by a permission, lets say the player has the permission freecam.100, then the max distance is 100 blocks, if its freecam.200 its 200 and so on.

+# Language

+Currently the plugin messages are in Portuguese, maybe in the future i'll add configurable messages.

 # Installation

     1. Download the latest version of the Freecam plugin.